 Surprise guests with something special awaiting them right on their place settings.
 For the ladies, give treats that are nostalgic of old Havana such as sweet coconut candies, guava-flavored bon bons, Merenguitos (Cuban meringue cookies), or turrones.
 As for the men at the party, you can give out fedora hats propped on their chairs, personalized shot glasses, mini bottles of Cuban rum, and of course classic cigars!
 To see more favor related ideas: 8 Salsa and Hot Sauce Favor Ideas for Your Wedding .

-Other party favor ideas you can consider would be powdered “mojito mixes” enclosed with a recipe card, novelty glasses decorated with the Cuban flag, or coasters with a vintage Cuban motif.
+Other party favor ideas (*through our Amazon affiliate) you can consider would be chocolate cigars, powdered “mojito mixes” enclosed with a recipe card, novelty shot glasses decorated with the Cuban flag, or coasters with a vintage Cuban motif.

 Play Cuban Jazz and Dance Music

 Cuban music spans a wide range of influences from Europe to Africa.
 Cuban-style jazz, though, is just the thing to get everyone in the party mood.
 You may choose recordings by popular jazz artists Tito Puente, Alfredo Rodriguez, Pérez Prado, and Dizzy Gillespie.
 Or you could select from among the many CD compilations available that represent the Golden Age of Cuban jazz.

 Want a truly exciting spin on the festivities?
 Bring in a dance instructor, put on some bossa nova, samba, and mambo tunes, and guests will be dancing the night away!